-Perfect Pumpkin Pie with Condensed Milk
+Perfect Pumpkin Pie with Sweetened Condensed Milk

 RECIPE INGREDIENTS

-INGREDIENT NOTES
+INGREDIENT NOTES & SUBSTITUTIONS

-Pumpkin Pie Spice: Using a pre made spice blend is for ease (who needs more stress around the holiday season, right??).
+Pumpkin pie spice: Using a pre-made spice blend is for ease (who needs more stress around the holiday season, right??).
 However, if you want to use your own spice blend, I include a recipe in the recipe card below.

-- Pipe yummy whipped cream on top of the pie to make it fun and festive!
+- Finish: Pipe yummy whipped cream on top of the pie to make it fun and festive!
 You can use a piping bag and tips like these.

-Blind baking the crust (pre-baking it) for about 10 minutes will ensure the bottom does not get soggy when it is baked with the filling.
+Casey’s Top Tip: Blind baking the crust (pre-baking it) for about 10 minutes will ensure the bottom does not get soggy when it is baked with the filling.
 Don’t skip this step!

 STORAGE & REHEATING